 Best Beaches

-👣 A 250m-long tropical beach paradise is set in a little bay just north of Lamai Beach, Silver Beach has plenty of room for running around or relaxing.
-The water here is crystal clear and there are loads of rocks which provide perfect conditions for snorkelling.
+👣 A 250m-long tropical beach paradise set in a little bay just north of Lamai Beach, Silver Beach has plenty of room for running around or relaxing.
+The water here is crystal clear, and the abundance of rocks provides perfect conditions for snorkelling.

-👣 Do you want to enjoy the freshest seafood whilst sitting on a beach with perfect sand?
+👣 Want to enjoy the freshest seafood whilst sitting on a beach with perfect sand?
 Well, Choeng Mon is the place for you.
-Situated just next to the Fisherman’s village this beach definitely has a more relaxed atmosphere than the typical Thai party beaches.
+Situated just next to the Fisherman’s village, this beach has a more relaxed atmosphere than the typical Thai party beaches.
 The fish comes in fresh every day and is delivered to the restaurants on the beach.
-It also has some of the best sand in the whole of Koh Samui.
+It also has some of the best sand in Koh Samui.

 👣 The relaxed Taling Ngam beach is perfect for families.
-There are no big waves, clean sand and clear, shallow water.
-This beach is one of the most picturesque parts on the island.
+There are no big waves, clean sand, and clear, shallow water.
+This beach is one of the most picturesque parts of the island.
 The beach itself is lined with swathes of palm trees and jungles.
 There are also stunning views of the Angthong Marine National Park.

-👣 Lamai beach is simply stunning.
+👣 Lamai Beach is simply stunning.
 Imagine soft, white sand and pristine, turquoise waves gently lapping up on the shore.
 It’s an absolute dream.
-Unfortunately, the beach can get quite busy during peak times as it is a very attractive beach.
+Unfortunately, the beach can get quite busy during peak times.

 Things you should know before travelling to Thailand

-🔹 If you visit a temple or royal residence you’ll have to take off your shoes and cover up your legs (ladies have to cover up arms.)
+🔹 If you visit a temple or royal residence, you’ll have to remove your shoes and cover up your legs (ladies have to cover up arms.)
 They usually have things you can borrow to cover up if you need to.

 🔹 In Thailand, it is the custom to remove your shoes before entering a house.
 Some shops and offices also follow this practice.
-If there is a collection of shoes at the entrance then you should probably remove your own shoes before entering.
+If there is a collection of shoes at the entrance, you should probably remove your shoes before entering.

 🔹 It is not the custom to walk around Thailand without a shirt.
-Not wearing a shirt at the beach or pool is fine though.
-It is also illegal for women to be topless on the beach even though many tourists ignore this law.
-Although Thai people are very tolerant of Western behaviour they do not like it.
+Not wearing a shirt at the beach or pool is acceptable, though.
+It is also illegal for women to be topless on the beach, even though many tourists ignore this law.
+Although Thai people tolerate Western behaviour, they do not like it.

 Liked that?
 Follow, like or share: